Skip to Content

 Ways to effectively mow damp grass

-In order to do mow damp grass well and take good care of your lawn, follow these steps:
+To mow damp grass well and take good care of your lawn, follow these steps:

-● Sharpen your mower blades:
+● Sharpen your lawn mower blades:

 ● Raise your mower deck:

-For ideal damp grass cutting, raise your mower deck up to 3 or 4 inches, as cutting short grass can cause problems to your lawn.
+For ideal damp grass cutting, raise your mower deck to 3 or 4 inches, as cutting short grass can cause problems to your lawn.

 ● Manage your fuel: